Halifax riot: The aftermath

-A hastily convened Royal Commission chaired by Justice Roy Kellock blamed the riots on the failure of Naval command to control the sailors, and particularly on the Admiral: "The disorders which actually occurred on May 7 and 8 owe their origin, in my opinion, to failure on the part of the Naval Command in Halifax to plan for their personnel ...
-Once started, the development and continuance of the disorders were due to the failure of the Naval Command to put down the initial disorders on each of the two days, May 7 and 8.
-Subsequently the insufficiency of the police forces, service and civilian, employed, as well as their faulty direction on both days, and the passive conduct of the Naval Command in allowing naval personnel to continue unchecked on the afternoon of May 8 without taking any steps to deal with the situation until a very late hour, when the disorders had begun to play themselves out, explain the length of time during which the disorders continued."
+A hastily convened Royal Commission chaired by Justice Roy Kellock blamed the riots on the failure of Naval command to control the sailors, and particularly on the Admiral:

 A naval Board of Inquiry chaired by Rear Admiral V G Brodeur found that "the disorders of 7th and 8th May cannot be attributed to any one cause but rather to a series of events which led a normal body of men, prepared to celebrate in an innocuous manner, to disorders of a serious nature", although the Board also felt that leadership failed when "no steps were taken by the Commander in Chief, Canadian Northwest Atlantic, and the Commanding Officers, to admonish naval personnel regarding the breaches of order and discipline" following the first day of disturbances.
-The following year, Rear Admiral Leonard W. Murray resigned in protest of the Board of Inquiry's findings.
+The following year, Murray resigned in protest of the Board of Inquiry's findings.